hkarzu97/My-Sample-portfolio/README.md

 # My-Sample-portfolio
-A sample portfolio made using HTML CSS and JS assigned by akash I used skeleton codes from accros and took some help from chatgpt to create this portfolio.
-Its still under dvelopment.
+A sample portfolio made using HTML CSS and JS assigned by akash I used skeleton codes from across the web and took some help from chatgpt to create this portfolio.
+It's still under dvelopment.